 #2: Sourcery

 Sourcery focuses on code quality suggestions rather than bug finding.
 It identifies opportunities to simplify code, remove duplication, and improve readability.
-It's less about catching errors and more about gradually improving your codebase quality.
+The aim is gradual codebase improvement over time, with error catching as a secondary effect.
 Works as a VS Code extension and GitHub integration.

 Price: Free for open source. $10/month for Pro.